josef-hak/k0rdent-bm/README.md

 2. Configure the `lab` bridge (netplan) + libvirt bridge-mode network (no DHCP).
 3. Set up the virt-power SSH key and sushy-tools config (conf.py, htpasswd, self-signed cert).
 4. Define two UEFI VMs `bmh-0`/`bmh-1` with **fixed** UUID + MAC, autostart off.
-5. Bring up k0s, install k0rdent + the bare-metal templates, pre-pull chart/IPA/target artifacts.
+5. Bring up k0s (export kubeconfig to `~/.kube/config`), install Traefik ingress, k0rdent
+   Enterprise (kcm), and the bare-metal provider templates.
+(The IPA ramdisk + target OS image are fetched at runtime by the Ironic chart — not pre-pulled here.)
 6. Install + enable the runtime systemd units.

 Then verify and snapshot: